pauldambra/blog_source/_posts/2023-01-15-year-notes.md

 _and whether I achieved them or not_

-_(slightly reogranised since I see themes wit hindsight that I didn't at the time)_
+_(slightly reogranised since I see themes with hindsight that I didn't at the time)_

 ## leadership